cjcmattsson/IPLAY/README.md

 <img src="https://media.giphy.com/media/MulLTh3CRDZyU/giphy.gif" alt="Go sports go!" width="100%">

 > Sports is fun!
-And so is the reading you are about to take part of in thsi README-file.
+And so is the reading you are about to take part of in this README-file.

 ## Assignment:
 Update IPLAY's current website http://www.iplay.global/ so as to: